I need my books faster and do not have time for proofing. Can I go straight to production without printing a proof?

 Why should my color images be in Adobe RGB, even though you print in CMYK?

-While we print in CMYK as all printers do the presses are run by software, which is what matters most.
-The software is able to take advantage of the much larger gamut of RGB when rasterizing the images.
-If you take identical images and print one CMYK and the other Adobe RGB, you will find the RGB image to be a richer, deeper print.
-However, we can and do accept files with both types of images.
+Like nearly all color presses our presses print in CMYK.
+However, modern presses are run by software which is hugely important for color quality and accuracy.
+Our software is able to take advantage of the much larger gamut of RGB when rasterizing the images.
+In most cases, if we send two otherwise identical image files to the press, where one is using a CMYK color space, and the other RGB, we find the RGB print to be a richer and more pleasing print for the majority of our customers.
+However, we can and do accept print ready files with both CMYK and RGB images.

 My book includes black and white photography.
 What image type is best for such prints?